Taxes and Assessments

 Vehicle License Fees

 The fee is $30 and is included with your vehicle tax bill.
-Billing and payment accompanies property taxes.
+Billing and payment accompany property taxes.
 No sticker or decal is required.